northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 ::::

 ::::{dropdown} 3.
 How does re-queuing of preempted (terminated) low priority jobs work?
-Preempted jobs are put back in the default partition queue (`short`) and scheduled normally.
+Preempted jobs are put into the default partition queue (`short`) and scheduled normally.
 ::::

 ::::{dropdown} 4.
 My servers are being used by others, how fast can we retrieve them?